LouANEO/MOOCLive/Mails/README.md

 ## CONVERSION

 The mails extracted directly from the database are registered in MIME format: we used the software TotalMailConverter to extract data from these files and create .txt files.

-## FOLDER "CODE"
+## FOLDER "DATA"

-The folder "Code" can be downloaded to have the data and the structure of files needed to execute the following bash files.
+The folder "Data" can be downloaded to have the data and the structure of files needed to execute the following bash files.

-It contains 2 folders:
+It contains 5 folders:
-- Extraction, where the extracted data will be stored
-- archivesMail, where the initial files are stored
-- Data were the text files are stored
+- archivesMail (the initial data files)
+- TxtData (data converted in .txt)
+- Extraction (extracted data)
+- LanguageProcessing (code and data files for language processing)
+- Results (results from analysis)

 ## HOWTO